SDG 7 - Affordable and clean energy (statistical annex)

 This article provides an overview of statistical data on SDG 7 ‘Affordable and clean energy’ in the European Union (EU).
 It is based on the set of EU SDG indicators for monitoring of progress towards the UN Sustainable Development Goals (SDGs) in an EU context.

 This indicator measures a country’s total energy needs excluding all non-energy use of energy carriers (such as natural gas used for producing chemicals rather than for combustion).
-Primary energy consumption covers energy consumed by end users such as industry, transport, households, services and agriculture, plus energy consumed by the energy sector itself for the production and transformation of energies as well as losses occurring during the transformation of energies (for example, the efficiency of electricity production from combustible fuels) and the transmission and distribution losses of energy.
-In comparison, final energy consumption only covers the energy consumed by end users, such as industry, transport, households, services and agriculture; it excludes energy consumption of the energy sector itself and losses occurring during transformation and distribution of energy.
+Primary energy consumption represents a country’s total energy demand before of any energy transformation, excluding energy carriers used for non-energy purposes.
+In comparison, final energy consumption covers the energy consumed by end users, such as industry, transport, households, services and agriculture.

 Final energy consumption in households per capita

 This indicator measures how much energy each citizen consumes at home, excluding transport.
-Data are not temperature-adjusted, thus, year-to-year variations are due in part to weather.
+Data are not temperature-adjusted, so variations from year to year are due in part to weather.

 This indicator measures the amount of economic output produced per unit of gross available energy.
 Gross available energy represents the quantity of energy products needed to satisfy all demand of entities in the geographical area under consideration.
-Economic output is either given as euros in chain-linked volumes to the reference year 2010 at 2010 exchange rates or in the unit PPS (purchasing power standards).
+Economic output is either given as euros in chain-linked volumes to the reference year 2010 at 2010 exchange rates (Figure 7) or in the unit PPS (purchasing power standards) (Figure 8).

 This indicator is defined as the share of renewable energy consumption in gross final energy consumption, according to the Renewable Energy Directive .
 The gross final energy consumption is the energy used by end consumers (final energy consumption) plus grid losses and power plants’ own consumption.